Teiolass/tesi-magistrale-code/README.md

 All the code is tested with Python 3.11.
 All the data outside the Mimic dataset (ontology and code conversions) are found in the `data/` folder.
 All the code is found in the `kelso/` folder.

+The output is always printed to stdout and to output files when specified in the configuration.

 ### Preprocessing
 Configuration is done in the `PARAMETERS` section of the file.
 To run, call `python convert.py`.